jhuus/BriteKit/command-api-reference.md

 This is useful for removal of segments based on visual inspection of plots, allowing you to remove low-quality or incorrectly labeled segments.
+Exactly one of the csv_path and dir_path arguments must be specified.

 Args:
 - db_path (str, optional): Path to the training database.
 Defaults to cfg.train.train_db.
 - class_name (str): Name of the class whose segments should be considered for deletion.
+- csv_path (str): Path to CSV file containing two columns (recording and offset) to identify segments to extract.
 - dir_path (str): Path to directory containing spectrogram image files.

 ### del_sgroup